pgadaum/PolymarketProject/README.md

 # Polymarket and Stock Correlation

-**One Sentence Summary**: This repository explores whether data from Polymarket prediction markets can help forecast short-term movements in traditional financial markets like NASDAQ, using time-series regression and classification models.
+This repository explores whether data from Polymarket prediction markets can help forecast short-term movements in traditional financial markets like NASDAQ, using time-series regression and classification models.

 ---